oSoWoSo/disroot-howto/pages/03.Cloud/04.Clients/01.Desktop/02.GNU-Linux/desktop-sync-client/docs.en.md

 **File status icon**

 With file manager integration, the file manager generates icons on the folders and files inside your nextcloud folder.
-This allows you to quicklly see which files and folders where:
+This allows you to quickly see which files and folders where:
 - Successfully synced or not
 - That are still syncing
 - Shared